genaiupwork/genai-pricing-bias/README.md

-# Bias Analysis in AI-Powered Freelancer Rate Evaluation
+# When AI Sets Wages: Biases and Discrimination in Generative Pricing

 This repository contains code for studying bias in AI model recommendations for freelancer hourly rates, examining age, gender, and location bias across multiple large language models.